By Anna Sophie » Home Decor » Bathroom » 25 Small Bathroom Ideas On a Budget

 9. Space-Saving Laundry Integration

-Tucked neatly into a corner or behind stylish cabinet doors, space-saving laundry integrations help to make even the smallest bathrooms look organized and tidy.
+Space-saving laundry integrations make even the smallest bathrooms look organized and tidy.

 10. Small Wash Basins

-Small wash basins are a perfect fit for compact bathrooms where every inch counts.
+Small wash basins are perfect for compact bathrooms because they’re small and therefore don’t take up much space.

 You need more Pro’s of small wash basins?
 Here you go: